+- a.
+Epidemiology Majors:

 - 1) At least two Epidemiologists

 - 2) At least one Biostatistician

 - 3) At least one faculty from outside the Department of Biostatistics and Epidemiology

-b.
+- b.
 Biostatistics Majors:

 - 1) At least two Biostatisticians

 - 2) At least one Epidemiologist

 - 3) At least one faculty from outside the Department of Biostatistics and Epidemiology